GavinVasandani/riscv_cpu_gv/personal-statements/gavin.md

  end
 ```

-However, a mistake I made was trying to overuse existing ALU logic instead of using a SystemVerilog operator.
-For instance, in the shift left logical (SLL) instruction where SLL rd, rs1, rs2 which means rd <- rs1 << rs2, I considered using the add logic to add rs1 with itself rs2 times.
+A mistake made was trying to overuse existing ALU logic instead of using a SystemVerilog operator.
+In the shift left logical (SLL) instruction:

+> SLL rd rd1, rd2
+>
+> rd = rs1 << rs2

+I considered using the ADD logic to add rs1 with itself rs2 times.
 This has the same effect as shifting rs1 left by rs2 bits, and reuses an existing ALU logic.
-However, this requires overhead such as introducing registers to store the ALU output and then feed it as an ALU input to prevent a combinational loop.
-This operation would take multiple clock cycles to get the desired output, therefore, it was more suitable to create a new ALU logic which uses the shift operator, an inbuilt operator which performs the shift operation immediately.
+But, this requires overhead like introducing registers to store the ALU output and then feed it as an ALU input to prevent a combinational loop.
+This operation would take multiple clock cycles to get the desired output, therefore, it was more suitable to create a new ALU logic which uses the shift operator, an inbuilt operator that performs the shift operation immediately.

 ## Register File